Combinatorial metaplexes and centrality indices for identifying higher-order interactions: Introduction

-Within this vertex-driven setting, higher-dimensional simplices are not assigned intrinsic weights.
-Instead, their weights are induced from the concentrations of their constituent vertices through the simplicial incidence structure, implemented via the fractional weight distribution principle \cite{batagelj2020fractional,perianes2016constructing}.
-Because a vertex may participate in multiple simplices, its concentration is distributed among incident simplices according to this incidence relation.
+Within this vertex-driven setting, higher-dimensional simplices are not assigned primary weights.
+Instead, their weights are induced from the concentrations of their constituent vertices through the simplicial inclusion structure, implemented via the fractional weight distribution principle \cite{batagelj2020fractional,perianes2016constructing}.
+Because a vertex may participate in multiple simplices, its concentration is distributed among incident simplices (that is, simplices containing that vertex) according to this inclusion relation.
 Consequently, any numerical value associated with a simplex arises solely from aggregated vertex contributions, and no independent weight is assigned at the simplex level.
-This distinguishes the combinatorial metaplex from weighted simplicial complexes (see, e.g., \cite{sharma2017weighted,carstens2013persistent,baccini2022weighted}), where a non-negative real-valued function is assigned directly to simplices, thereby prescribing numerical strengths to higher-order interactions.
+This distinguishes the combinatorial metaplex from weighted simplicial complexes (see, e.g., \cite{sharma2017weighted,carstens2013persistent,baccini2022weighted}), where a non-negative real-value is assigned directly to simplices, thereby prescribing numerical strengths to HoIs.

-In combinatorial metaplex, the realisation of a higher-order simplex is governed by a structural–quantitative condition.
-A simplex is realised only if the aggregated concentration of its boundary simplices exceeds a prescribed threshold, which acts as a global reference parameter.
-Thus, HoIs arise from two simultaneous requirements: combinatorial admissibility and sufficient inherited concentration.
-This ensures that realised HoIs are supported by intrinsic vertex-level properties rather than appearing solely through combinatorial closure.
+In the combinatorial metaplex, the inclusion of a higher-order simplex is governed by a structural–quantitative condition.
+A simplex is included only if the aggregated concentration of its boundary simplices exceeds a prescribed threshold.
+Thus, simplices arise from two simultaneous requirements: combinatorial admissibility and sufficient inherited concentration.
+This ensures that realised true HoIs are supported by intrinsic vertex-level properties rather than appearing solely through combinatorial closure.